 Cons of Venetian Hotel & Casino

-- Among highest daily resort fees
+- High daily resort fees

 Venetian Sportsbook Hours of Operation

-- Monday-Thursday: 8 a.m. to 10 p.m.
+- Monday-Sunday: 8 a.m. to 10 p.m (can be extended for marquee events)

 Location of Venetian Sportsbook

 If you do have a car, you're in luck: parking is free at the Venetian.
-Even the valet service is a courtesy, though you should still tip your valets.Â
+Even the valet service is a courtesy, though you should still tip your valets.

 Getting out of the Venetian can be a pain by car.
 That said, because you're so far down the north end of The Strip, you're not exactly within walking distance of everything.